anycable/anycable/docs/configuration.md

 # Configuration

-AnyCable uses [`anyway_config`](https://github.com/palkan/anyway_config) gem for configuration; thus it is possible to set configuration parameters through environment vars, `config/anycable.yml` file or `secrets.yml` when using Rails.
+AnyCable Ruby uses [`anyway_config`](https://github.com/palkan/anyway_config) gem for configuration.
+Thus,  it is possible to set configuration parameters through environment vars, `config/anycable.yml` file, etc.

-You can also pass configuration variables to CLI as options, e.g.:
+When running a gRPC server via our CLI, you can also pass configuration variables as follows:

 ```sh
 $ bundle exec anycable --rpc-host 0.0.0.0:50120 \